Make a difference check out these top eco destinations

 No doubt celebrating this eco energy revolution will be Brighton House, a four-star, boutique guest house that prides itself on green living.
 The Regency-era building has benefited from a complete refit, helping transform an elegant piece of architecture into a stylish and environmentally friendly home from home.

 The only British city to be awarded the European Green Capital Award, Bristol is a super destination for those looking for an ethical break.
-It’s full of great green initiatives, such as Create Centre and Ecohome, an environmental centre that is a hub of eco activities and regularly changing exhibitions, open to the public five days a week, 12:00 - 3:00.
+It’s full of great green initiatives, such as Create Centre and Ecohome, an environmental centre that is a hub of eco activities and regularly changing exhibitions.

 For ethical shopping, look no further than Brothers We Stand.
 Set up in solidarity with those who produce the clothes, this cool new fashion retailer stocks stylish and sustainably made menswear, including pieces produced by fellow Bristolians Antiform, who source all their materials and production in the UK.